siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 Recognition, on this picture, is not magic.
 It is patterned encounter meeting patterned susceptibility.

+This also gives the first limit of recognition.
+The resonating circuit does not resonate to the whole thing.
+It resonates to part of it.
+A loop becomes coupled, often increasingly coupled, to recurrent structure through sub-loop resonances.
+That coupling may be useful without yet being faithful.
+Recognition may therefore be resonance to a constructed reality assembled from other resonances rather than to the thing in its full truth.

 ## The Recognizer Is Not a Power Meter